sebastiencabonbw/documentation-ia-product/documentation/igrc-platform/installation-and-deployment/03-brainwaves-web-portal/02-parametrization/04-http-headers.md

 </Context>
 ```

-> Note: Take care of the relative path configured to the deployment descriptor.
+> Ensure the relative path for the deployment descriptor is correct.
 The base used is the `$CATALINA_HOME` global variable.

-- Open the `server.xml` file in the `<TOMCAT_CONF_FOLDER>` folder
+- Open the `server.xml` file in the `<TOMCAT_CONF_FOLDER>` folder.
-  - If present, remove the **org.apache.catalina.realm.UserDatabaseRealm** realm
+  - If present, remove the **org.apache.catalina.realm.UserDatabaseRealm** realm.
-  - If, after this removal, the **org.apache.catalina.realm.LockOutRealm** realm is empty, you can also remove it
+  - After this removal, if the the **org.apache.catalina.realm.LockOutRealm** realm is empty, you can remove that as well.

 ```xml
 <!-- Use the LockOutRealm to prevent attempts to guess user passwords